-Our mission is to provide grieving children, teens and their families with the tools and resources to help them manage their grief in a healthy way, and to offer companionship in a supportive environment.
+Our mission is to provide grieving children and teens with the tools and resources to help them manage their grief in a healthy way, and to offer companionship in a supportive environment.

 We understand that children grieve differently from adults, and that grieving has no set timeframe.
 A common misconception is that bereavement camps are full of tears and sadness.
 Not true!
 Camp is full of fun, good times, and friendship!
 Most kids don't know that they're not alone until they come to camp.
 We want each child who attends our camp to leave with a sense of hope, that they are not alone in their grief, and hope that they will continue to seek help in their journey towards healing.
 Since loss knows no bounds, our camp is provided free of charge to all camper families.